Rakeela/dragora-notes/ideological-interpretations-of-The-Viceroy.md

 	15. Technological smoothness:  2/5
 	16. Technological extremophilia:  5/5
 	17. Stress/Boredom rating:  5/5 (Screaming)
+	18. Me-points:  0/3
-	18. Kind of person most protected:  "Liars" who were not actually lying
+	19. Kind of person most protected:  "Liars" who were not actually lying
-	19. Special categories:  Empathy Maximizer, Hedonological, Nightmare
+	20. Special categories:  Empathy Maximizer, Hedonological, Nightmare
-	20. Conversion potential:  Commonwealth<->Panarchy; Empire<->Panarchy (limited); Commonwealth<->Empire (limited)
+	21. Conversion potential:  Commonwealth<->Panarchy; Empire<->Panarchy (limited); Commonwealth<->Empire (limited)
 32. Mental Unity
 	1. Authorial protest:  This should be 'Sapience Axioms', a technology with the same mechanical effect as Mental Unity.
 The proper description of Sapience Axioms is something like this: "There are commonalities that arise in all forms of sapient cognition.
 When society has begun to catalog and understand these, sense can often be made of even the strangest communications."
 	2. Mechanism proposal:  My protest is only about theming.
 I think the mechanical basis of the mental unity technology is the understanding of how minds are like each other.
 Manipulativeness is encapsulated in this understanding, but also compassion.
 The hyperspace linkage is... just the probabilistic similarities between people.
 One of the themes of the Old Empire (as I interpret them) is that they describe things in strange ways, but still back their technology with considerable mathematical acuity.
 'Mental Unity' offers a key to their language... if you understand it.
 'Sapience Axioms' would convey the concept even better.